noahehall/theBookOfNoah/aws_developer.md

     - file gateway:
       + for flat files, stored directly on S3
     - volume gateway:
-      + stored volumes: entire dataset is stored on site and is backed up asynchronously backed up to s3 (block based storage)
+      + stored volumes: entire dataset is stored on site and is asynchronously backed up to s3 (block based storage)
       + cached volumes: entire data set is stored on s3 and the most frequenlty accessed data is cached on site
     - gateway virtual tape library (VTL)
       + used for backup and uses popular backup apps like netbackup, backup exec, etc